KayanoLiam/LiveTerm/README.md

 - **GitHub Integration**: Modified to link to my GitHub repositories

 ### Technical Changes
-- **AI Chat Integration**: Added AI chat functionality using Gemini API
+- **AI Chat Integration**: Added AI chat functionality using Google's Gemini API with environment variables for secure API key storage
 - **Removed Article System**: Simplified the website by removing the article/blog functionality
 - **Removed Sumfetch**: Simplified the codebase by removing the sumfetch component
 - **Enhanced Help Command**: Improved the help command with better categorization